Abu Dhabi Desert Challenge

 "The Desert Challenge has been the traditional final round of the FIA World Cup and FIM Cross-Country Rallies World Championship, but with the date change we will now start the FIA and FIM off-road rallying seasons in the UAE capital.

 "We are seeing extra strong support from local participants," said Ben Sulayem.
-He also confirmed that the Middle East's premier event has the crucial back
+He also confirmed that the Middle East's premier event has the crucial backing of the Abu Dhabi Tourism Authority (ADTA) as title sponsor for the first time.

 UAE-based Briton, David Mabbs, 36, is one of the expat hopefuls looking for a podium place.
 Mabbs, a marine engineering project manager, decided to opt for something different to use on Baja-type rallies in the Middle East.
 He achieved some success in a powerful Land Rover, but and last September sourced a unique Toyota FJ Cruiser on the Internet from the United States.
 Mabbs gave it its inaugural run at last November's Desert Challenge, but an accident over a heavy landing in the dunes hospitalised his then co-driver, Tim Ansell with a lower back injury.